 All information included in this presentation, including any information as to the Company's future financial or operating performance and other statements that express management's expectations or estimates of future performance, including statements in respect of the prospects and/or development of the Company's projects, other than statements of historical fact, constitutes forward-looking statements within the meaning of applicable securities laws (collectively referred to herein as "forward-looking statements") and such forward-looking statements are based on expectations, estimates and projections as of the date of this presentation.
-Forward-looking statements are generally identifiable by the use of words such as "may," "will", "should!", "continue," "expect", "expect", "estimater," believer, "estimater," believer, "estimater," believer, "estimater," or "project" or the negative of these words or comparable terminology.
-For example, forward-looking statements in his presentation include, without limitation, those under the headings "Outlook", "Quarterly Updates", "Exploration", "Liquidity and Capital Resources" and "Market Trends" and include, but are not limited to, statements with respect to: the estimation of mineral resources and the realization of such estimates; operational and financial performance including the Company's guidance for and actual results of production, costs and capital and other expenditures such as exploration and including depreciation expense and effective tax rate; the expected costs and schedule to complete construction of the Côté Gold project; the updated life-of-mine plan, ramp up assumptions and other project metrics including operating costs in respect to the Côté Gold project; expected benefits from the operational improvements and de-risking strategies implemented or to be implemented by the Company's portfolio of assets including its operating mines, development and exploration projects; the completion of the sale of the Bambouk assets; permitting timelines and the ex
+Forward-looking statements are generally identifiable by the use of words such as "may," "will", "should", "schedule", "guidance", "outlook", "potential", "schedule", "guidance", "outlook", "potential", "schedule", "guidance", "outlook", "potential", "schedule", "grospective", "or project" or the negative of these words or other variations on these words or comparable terminology.
+For example, forward-looking statements in this presentation include, without limitation, those under the headings "Outlook", "Quarterly Updates", "Exploration", "Liquidity and Capital Resources" and "Market Trends" and include, but are not limited to, statements with respect to: the estimation of mineral resources and mineral resources and the realization of such estimates; operational and financial performance including the Company's guidance for and actual results of production, costs and capital and other expenditures such as exploration and including depreciation expense and effective tax rate; the expected costs and schedule to complete construction of the Côté Gold project; expected benefits from the operational improvements and de-risking strategies implemented by the Company; mine development activities; the Company's capital allocation; the composition of the sale of the Bambouk assets; permitting timelines and the expected receipt of permits; inflation and inflationary pressures; global s